 - juices (at breakfast and not freshly squeezed)

 - Tap water: Carry refillable water bottles, to refill on tap water at any point where water is accessible on the ship.
 You will have to use a glass to refill your bottle, so carry bottles that have at least a convenient opening.

 Now, as you can see from the list, the drinks provided by the ship for free are the bare minimum and basically just keep you from getting dehydrated.
 Or provide you with something to swallow your meals with.

 Take a look at water bottles from Amazon right here.

 But isn’t the essence of a vacation to have fun, splurge and enjoy all the nice treats you don’t get to have daily.
-That’s why this drinks on their own don’t really fill the bill with a nice eating experience on a vacation.
+That’s why these drinks on their own don’t really fill the bill with a nice eating experience on a vacation.

 To actually sample the colorful exiting fun drinks you see on Royal Caribbean’s menu, a beer or a glass of wine with your dinner, you have to fork out extra cash for them.
 If you drink a lot of beverages in a day you will want to consider the following drink packages to try and save some money on your cruise.
 You can also take a quick look at the Royal Caribbean Beverage package prices:

-The Deluxe Beverage Package
+Deluxe Beverage Package

 RCCL used to have different unlimited alcohol packages for their guests but changed that in 2016 and created just one package.
 The deluxe beverage package.
 This package features all drink types such as beer, cocktails, wine, soda, water, non-alcoholic drinks, premium coffee, and teas.
 The deluxe package is the mother of all drink packages on the cruise line.
 It covers all sorts of drinks that you would want to drink onboard.